MicrosoftLearning/mslearn-ai-concepts/Instructions/exercises/05-vision.md

 This exercise should take approximately **15** minutes to complete.

-## Chat with a model
+## Use computer vision to analyze images

 Let's start by chatting with a generative AI model.
-In this exercise, we'll use the **Microsoft Phi 3 Mini model**; a small language model that is useful for general chat solutions in low bandwidth scenarios.
-The solution also uses the MobileNetV3 computer vision model for image classification.
+In this exercise, we'll use the the **MobileNetV3** CNN-based computer vision model for image classification and the **Microsoft Phi 3 Mini model** small language model to interpret and answer questions about the images.

 > **Note**: The models will run in your browser, on your local computer.
 Performance may vary depending on the available memory in your computer and your network bandwidth to download the model.